Erosion and Sediment Control Innovation in Highway Construction

 2. MTO’s erosion and sediment control overview risk assessment process

 3. MTO’s trial contract documentation for temporary erosion control and adaptive management

 ABOUT THE PRESENTER

-She has developed policy for a variety of environmental factor areas to provide for environmental protection and legislative compliance during highway design, construction and maintenance including: waste and excess materials management, spills and contaminated property, fisheries, species at risk, wildlife mitigation, water taking and erosion and sediment control.
+Brenda has developed policy for a variety of environmental factor areas to provide for environmental protection and legislative compliance during highway design, construction and maintenance.
+These include:

-She also has considerable experience in development and standardization of environmental contract documentation for highway construction and contract administration.
+She also has experience in the development and standardization of environmental contract documentation for highway construction and contract administration.